Swarde11/Turtle-Plus/README.md

 # Turtle+

-Turtle+ is an extension for the turtle library in Python to make it easier to draw shapes!
+Turtle+ is an extension for the pre-built turtle library in Python to make it easier to draw shapes!

 ## Guide